 What About Pain Elsewhere After Sneezing?

-Although lower back pain is more common after sneezing, some people experience discomfort in their upper back, ribs, or even arms.
-Why does this happen?
+Although pain in the lower back when sneezing is more common, some people experience discomfort in their upper back, ribs, or even arms.
+So, why does my back hurt when I sneeze?

 Rib Pain